Lovie Yancey: Founding of Fatburger

 Yancey sold her Fatburger company to an investment group in 1990, but retained control of the original property on Western Avenue.
+There are now many Fatburger locations worldwide that are, "following Yancey’s original business model and theme."
 She established a $1.7-million endowment at City of Hope National Medical Center in Duarte in 1986 for research into sickle-cell anemia.
 This was in fulfillment of a promise to her 22-year-old grandson, Duran Farrell, who had died of the disease three years earlier.

 Death

-On January 26, 2008, Yancey died of pneumonia.
+On January 26, 2008, Yancey died at the age of ninety-six of pneumonia at the Olympia Medical Center in Los Angeles, California.
 In addition to her daughter, Yancey was survived by three grandchildren and five great-grandchildren.